TosbackCgusBridge-Bot/CGUs-versions/Nationalgeographic/Terms of Service.md

 HIGHLIGHTS

-All disputes regarding these Terms of Service, with the exception of copyright claims, will be settled by arbitration in Washington DC, under its laws.
+All disputes regarding these Terms of Service, with the exception of copyright claims, will be settled by arbitration in Washington, D.C., under its laws.

+More From National Geographic

+*   Help Save the Colorado River

+*   Quiz: Coal vs. Natural Gas

+*   Exploring the Deep

+*   Video: Meet Mel

+*   Shipping Container Homes

+*   Visualizing Our Water Footprint

+*   Time-Lapse Dam Removal

+*   Photos: Waterscapes

+*   Photos: Great Barrier Reef

+*   Population 7 Billion

+*   Places of a Lifetime

+*   Extreme Photos

+*   Your Hawaii Photos

+*   Photos: Alien "Hot Spots"

+*   Your Puppy Pictures